A diagram-free approach to the stochastic estimates in regularity structures: Introduction

 We now comment on related work.
 Hairer's regularity structures triggered a rapid development in the field of singular SPDEs.
 They provide a framework for local well-posedness for a large class of semi-linear SPDEs, as worked out in \cite{Ha14, BHZ19, CH16, BCCH21}.
 As mentioned, this approach has been extended to quasi-linear SPDEs\footnote{ at the expense of loosing the local nature of the problem inside the proof} in \cite{GH19, Ge20}.
 Gubinelli, Imkeller and Perkowski's paracontrolled calculus \cite{GPI15} provides an alternative approach, based on Littlewood-Paley decomposition, to (stochastic) estimates and renormalization.
 While it does not provide a general framework by itself, see however \cite{BH21}, paracontrolled calculus has been efficiently applied to a variety of singular SPDEs \cite{CC18, GP17}.
 Furthermore, it naturally extends to quasi-linear equations, see \cite{FG19, BDH19}, and to dispersive equations, see \cite{GKO18}.
 Kupiainen appealed to Wilsonian renormalization \cite{Ku16,KM17} to treat some semi-linear SPDEs.
 Duch \cite{Du21} used Wilsonian renormalization in the continuum form of the Polchinski flow equation, see below.
+Our approach has also similarities with the one of Epstein and Glaser \cite[Subsection~3.1]{Sch95} in the sense that it is inductive, and that it uses a coarser index set than trees, meaning that it only monitors specific linear combinations of trees.
+With its modern version \cite{HW05}, it shares the guiding principle of scaling and symmetries (covariance).

 Although the stochastic estimates on the centered model obtained in \cite{CH16} are identical to the ones in the present paper, the assumption of cumulant bounds on the noise, and the methodology to obtain stochastic estimates via multi-scale analysis differ radically from our approach.
 As opposed to our method, the analysis in \cite{CH16} builds up on the well-established physics approach to Feynman diagrams into which it incorporates positive renormalization.
 Problems like overlapping sub-divergences, or counter terms necessary to cure divergences at one scale that could potentially interfere at another scale, do not come up in our recursive approach.